grrr-amsterdam/hansel/README.md

 [![Build Status](https://travis-ci.com/grrr-amsterdam/hansel.svg?branch=master)](https://travis-ci.com/grrr-amsterdam/hansel)

-Runner of handlers and enhancers.
+### Runner of handlers and enhancers

+- Lightweight (less than 1.5kb minified and gzipped)
+- No dependencies
+- Works in IE 9+

 Based on the article ["Progressive enhancement with handlers and enhancers" by Hidde de Vries](https://hiddedevries.nl/en/blog/2015-04-03-progressive-enhancement-with-handlers-and-enhancers).
 We've been using this model for many years with great pleasure, fine-tuning here and there.

 Read the article for a deeper explanation.

-## Usage
+## Installation

 Install from NPM:

 ```
 npm install @grrr/hansel
 ```

+## Usage

 Import into your main Javascript file: